-The SEED Program is a character based loan fund developed in a partnership between SEFCU and the University at Albany's Small Business Development Center, School of Business and School of Social Welfare.
-The program provides character based loans up to $35,000 for start-up and expanding businesses in the Capital Region of NY.
+The SEED Program is a character-based loan fund developed in a partnership between Broadview Federal Credit Union and the University at Albany's Small Business Development Center, School of Business and School of Social Welfare.
+The program provides character-based loans up to $35,000 for start-up and expanding businesses in the Capital Region and Western NY.

-All accepted participants are required to participate in 8 weeks of training prior to their loan proposal.
+All accepted participants are required to participate in 11 weeks of training prior to their loan pitch.
 The training classes include business skill development, business plan development, and peer support network.
-For the Fall 2021 program, all of the training classes will be digital on the Zoom platform.

 Following the training classes, each of the participants will pitch their concept to the loan committee for funding consideration.
 The loan decision is based on the character of the application and the overall business concept.